bazelbuild/bazel/site/docs/platforms-intro.md

 ### Value
 * "just works" for end users
+* cleaner selects() (see Ori's ISA doc: haswell vs.k86 doesn't work, is a maintenance burden, bug-ridden, might miss something.
+Instead we want to select on the *quality* we car eabout.

 ### Costs
 * rule / toolchain maintainers have to understand this

 ## API review
 A [`platform`](be/platform.html#platform) is a collection of